-Below is a photograph of Jewish women and children deported from Hungary, separated from the men, line up for selection.
-Auschwitz camp, Poland, May 1944.
+Below is a photograph of Jewish women and children deported from Hungary, separated from the men, lined up for selection at the Auschwitz Camp in Poland during May 1944.
 Their reality was death.

 Nazi officers and female Auschwitz staff gleefully pose on a wooden bridge at Solahütte.